-11.4.11 Switch Overload
+12.4.11 Switch Overload

-- a) Switch overload protection shall be provided for all power operated switches. - b) Switch overload timers shall typically be configured as 10 seconds timer, on M23B switch machines, with 189 to 1 gear ratio. - c) Application software shall reset the overload when the OS track becomes occupied or when the switch is placed on hand, as detected through the selector lever contact. - i.
-Selector lever input shall be configured with a 10 seconds slow pickup timer.
+- a) Switch overload protection shall be provided for all power-operated switches. - b) A configurable vital timer with a range of 5 to 22 seconds shall be provided for each switch or crossover.
+The timer shall be configured at 10 seconds for M23B switch machines, with a 189 to 1 gear ratio. - c) Application software shall reset the overload when the applicable detector track becomes occupied, when the opposite switch request is made or when the switch is placed on hand, as detected through the selector lever contact input. - i.
+Selector lever contact input shall be configured with a 10-second slow pickup timer.
+The slow pickup timer complete status shall be used in the switch correspondence contacts.

-11.4.12 Controls from GTCS
+12.4.12 Controls from GTCS

-a) Controls from the GTCS shall be latched for 2 seconds then discarded within the Non-Vital application software.
+a) Controls from the GTCS shall be latched for 2 seconds and then discarded within the non-vital application software.

-11.4.13 Chassis ID
+12.4.13 Chassis and Application ID